Undisclosed64/memory-card-game/README.md

 ## <a href="https://undisclosed64.github.io/memory-card-game/">View project live</a>

 ## DESCRIPTION:
 This project is a memory card game built using ReactJS.
-The purpose behind this project was to implement important react concepts like functional components and hooks to build something fun and engaging.
+The purpose behind this project was to implement important react concepts like functional components and hooks to build something fun and engaging.a

 ## Key points